Julie Andrée T

 From 2008 to 2011, Julie was a guest artist faculty member at the School of Museum of Fine Arts in Boston (USA) where she taught performance art.
 An occasional curator, she is part of the programming committee of Inter/Lieu in Quebec City, an artist run center dedicated to performance and installation.

-Although Julie does not seem to run a website, her works can be found in many places online, among them her personal page on the Black Market blog, and this collection of images.
+Although Julie does not seem to run a website, her works can be found in many places online, among them her personal page on the Black Market blog.
 She also runs a vimeo channel.